ProfessionalCSharp/ProfessionalCSharp2021/4_Apps/Styles/Readme.md

 * Transitions (EntranceThemeTransition, RepositionThemeTransition..)
 * VisualStates (VisualStateManager)

-See [WinUI](../../WinUI.md) for information what's needed to install and run WinUI applications.
+See [WinUI](../../WinUI.md)  what you need to install and develop WinUI applications.

+See the gif files for the sample animations:

 [SimpleAnimation](simpleanimation.gif)

 [EasingAnimation](easinganimation.gif)